olegat/ReactSummit2025/docs/zoomTwoFingers.md

 ## Overview

-The `ZoomTwoFingers` class solves the multitouch zoom-pan problem by finding new X-min, X-max, Y-min, Y-max zoom values such that the fingers are always touching the same point in the chart.
+The `ZoomPanSolver` class solves the multitouch zoom-pan problem by finding new X-min, X-max, Y-min, Y-max zoom values such that the fingers are always touching the same point in the `<ZoomPan>` element.
 It accomplishes by solving a "two unknowns, two equations" problem twice (or more generally: it solve a "four unknowns, four equations" problem, although in practice the zoom values for X and Y axes can be solved independently).

-We can start by finding X-min and X-max because the math is mostly the same for the Y axis.
+We can start by finding X-min and X-max, because the math is the same for the Y axis.

-Let's first define the series-area as $R$:
+Let's first define the CSS Client Bounds of our `<ZoomPan>` element as $R$:

 $$
 \begin{align*}
-& R_x : & \textrm{x-position of series-area} \\
+& R_x : & \textrm{x-position of ZoomPan element} \\
-& R_y : & \textrm{y-position of series-area} \\
+& R_y : & \textrm{y-position of ZoomPan element} \\
-& R_W : & \textrm{width of series-area} \\
+& R_W : & \textrm{width of ZoomPan element} \\
-& R_H : & \textrm{height of series-area}
+& R_H : & \textrm{height of ZoomPan element}
 \end{align*}
 $$

-These are all contants in screen pixels.
+These are all contants in client screen pixels.

 Let's also define: